deer dance

 Kanazu Ryuseki Lion Dance

-Kanazu Ryusekiseki Shishiodori is a group that is said to be the originator of the Kanazu style of dance that is passed down in the Esashi region.
-It has been passed down for over 180 years, through 12 generations, since it was first introduced in 1779 from Matsumori Village, Kokubu, Miyagi County (Matsumori, Izumi Ward, Sendai City, Miyagi Prefecture).
+The Kanazu-ryu Ishiseki Shishiodori is a group considered to be the originator of the Kanazu-ryu style of lion dance, whichis passed down in the Esashi region.
+It has been passed down for over 180 years and 12 generations since it was introduced in 1779 from Matsumori Village, Kokubu, Miyagi County (Matsumori, Izumi Ward, Sendai City, Miyagi Prefecture).

 Unfortunately, the group's history was interrupted for a time, but it was revived in 2002, and the 15th generation is currently active